tidyverse/tidyverse.org/content/blog/purrr-1-1-0-parallel/index.md

 -   The data being passed between processes isn't excessively large

 For quick operations like simple arithmetic, sequential processing will often be faster.

+If you're a package developer, use `in_parallel()` where you see fit, but please be mindful not to call `daemons()` within your package code.
+How to set mirai daemons should be always be for the end user to decide.

 ## Distributed computing made simple